fearlesspandas/proto/ReadMe.txt

 rsim's (or recursive sims) are essentially the same as sims, but their transformations are recursive in nature, meaning, they have themselves as a dependency.

-$ class multiDependencyRecSim extends sim[Double, myaxiom with mysim with multiDependencyRecSim, multiDependencyRecSim]( ((src:dataset[myaxiom with mysim with multiDependencyRecSim]) => {
+$ class multiDependencyRecSim extends rsim[Double, myaxiom with mysim with multiDependencyRecSim, multiDependencyRecSim]( ((src:dataset[myaxiom with mysim with multiDependencyRecSim]) => {
         val myax = src.fetch[Double,myaxiom].value
         val mysim = src.fetch[Double,otherax].value